 Paul represents company directors and individuals charged with gross negligence manslaughter, and health and safety offences as a result of deaths in the workplace.

 Paul acts for a wide range of companies from multinationals, to mid-range and small companies as well as their directors.
 His clients include those in the steel and food industries, building contractors, manufacturers, ferry operators, waste and recycling contractors.
-He is currently instructed to defend Sevenoaks District Council in a prosecution brought against them arising from a fatality in the course of their road sweeping operations, and to defend Hanson UK in a prosecution arising from a fatality arising during packing operations.
+Paul has recently been instructed by one of the parties in a fire-related case.
+He also defended Sevenoaks District Council in a prosecution brought against them arising from a fatality in the course of their road sweeping operations.
+He also acted for Hanson UK in a prosecution arising from a fatality occurring during packing operations.

 He was Senior Appeals and Trial Counsel for the Office of The Prosecutor (OTP) (UNICTY) between 2009 and 2014, leading complex factual and legal prosecutions of international war crimes and crimes against humanity involving multiple accused at the highest levels of political and military leadership.